codingeass/Manga-Downloader/README.md

 ### More About this Software ###

-Just Providing by providing the URL on the manga page it can download the page.
+Justby providing the URL of the manga page it can download the page.
 It shows Chapter of each manga and you can select from there to download manga of your choice.

 ### About Manga ###